chipthrasher/nelt/README.md

-# NELT map
+## Nelt map

-The [NELT map](https://chipthrasher.com/nelt) is a map of the Nether highway in the [Elgeis](https://elgeis.com) political Minecraft server.
+The [Nelt map](https://chipthrasher.com/nelt) is a map of the Nether highway in the [Elgeis](https://elgeis.com) political Minecraft server.
 It is based on the Minecraft [Nether travel mechanic](https://minecraft.gamepedia.com/The_Nether#Traits), where each block in the Nether counts for 8 blocks in the overworld.
-The server has a limited map size (6000x6000 in the overworld, and 750x750 in the Nether).
-The map is based on a 5x5 line structure — although this structure will extend outward based on demand — lines each placed 100 blocks apart to efficiently cover each portal and allow for new ones to be added easily.
+The server has a limited map size: 6000 x 6000 blocks in the overworld, and 750 x 750 in the Nether.
+The Nelt is built on a 7 x 7 grid of lines, extending outward based on demand.
+Lines are placed 100 blocks apart to efficiently cover each portal and allow for easy addition of new portals.

+## How it Works

-Until recently, the NELT map was manually drawn in a graphics program, but I've recently converted it to an automatic system that generates the NELT map from a JSON file that I export from a spreadsheet.
+The Nelt map was originally drawn manually in a vector graphics program, but I eventually converted it to a web-based, automatic system that generates the Nelt map from a JSON file that I export from a spreadsheet.
 This vastly simplifies the process, allowing me to make small changes without a lot of hassle.

-## Generating the Map

-The map is initiated using [Leaflet.js](https://leafletjs.com), and the background layers (nation borders, lines, and the server map render) are listed.
+On page load, a map is initiated using [Leaflet.js](https://leafletjs.com), beginning with the background layers: nation borders, lines, and the blank server map.

-On page load, each portal is generated into an SVG, and unless otherwise specified, it snaps to the nearest line, horizontal or vertical.
-To accomodate for portals that are placed in a nonstandard way, I have an exceptions list, notably including the portals on the Goomlandian Inner Line (which makes travel much more convenient inside the in-game nation Goomlandia).
+Each portal is displayed as a dot, and unless otherwise specified, is connected to the nearest horizontal or vertical line.
+An exceptions list accomodates portals that are positioned in a nonstandard fashion, notably including "inner lines" which group together clusters of nearby portals that are highly trafficked.
 Using [Leaflet.js](https://leafletjs.com), the map zooms in and out, vectors scaling smoothly.
-I used jQuery UI's [tooltip functionality](https://api.jqueryui.com/tooltip) to show a snippet of data for each portal when it's hovered over, including coordinates, the portal's name, and a picture and description.